I5UCC/VRCThumbParamsOSC/README.md

 This program is very much in alpha, it hasn't been thoroughly tested yet... it just opens a console application with no output, it doesn't really need any UI but I might add something soon.

+If you want to see the output in real time, launch the program with ```--debug``` and it will create an output with every poll.

 ## Avatar Setup

 If you're here with the intention to use this mod for sign language, read my guide on it ![here!](https://github.com/I5UCC/VRC-ASL_Gestures)